Skip to main content

 Better stress resilience and a more balanced overall hormonal environment.

 This systems-level intervention does more than just induce sleep.
 It restores a fundamental biological process that has degraded with age or chronic stress.
-By re-establishing a robust, pulsatile release of growth hormone during the night, peptide therapies like the CJC-1295/Ipamorelin combination can address the root cause of sleep disturbances related to hormonal imbalance, leading to a comprehensive improvement in and overall physiological function.
+By re-establishing a robust, pulsatile release of growth hormone during the night, peptide therapies like the CJC-1295/Ipamorelin combination can address the root cause of sleep disturbances related to hormonal imbalance, leading to a comprehensive improvement in sleep quality and overall physiological function.

 References